Gary Graffman

-Gary Graffman (born October 14, 1928) is an American classical pianist, teacher and administrator.
+Gary Graffman (October 14, 1928 – December 27, 2025) was an American classical pianist, teacher and administrator.
+After he lost control of his right hand, he gave the UK premiere of Korngold's Piano Concerto for the left hand in 1985, and had seven left-hand works commissioned for him.
+He became a teacher, and later director and president, of the Curtis Institute of Music in Philadelphia where he had studied as a boy.

-Early life
+Life and career

-Graffman was born in New York City to Russian-Jewish parents.
+Graffman was born in New York City on October 14, 1928, to Russian-Jewish parents.
 Having started piano at age 3, Graffman entered the Curtis Institute of Music at age 7 in 1936 as a piano student of Isabelle Vengerova.
 After graduating from Curtis in 1946, he made his professional solo debut with conductor Eugene Ormandy and the Philadelphia Orchestra.
 From 1946 to 1948, he studied at Columbia University.
 In 1949, Graffman won the Leventritt Competition.
 He then furthered his piano studies with Rudolf Serkin at the Marlboro Music Festival and informally with Vladimir Horowitz.
-In 1954, he returned to Columbia to perform Edward MacDowell's Piano Concerto No. 2 under Leopold Stokowski at the university's bicentennial concert.
+In 1954, he returned to Columbia to perform Edward MacDowell's Piano Concerto No. 2 conducted by Leopold Stokowski at the university's bicentennial concert.

-Initial work
+Pianist

-Upon graduation he played with numerous orchestras and performed concerts and recitals internationally.
+Upon graduation, Graffman played with numerous orchestras and performed concerts and recitals internationally.
 Over the next three decades, he toured and recorded extensively, performing solo and with orchestras around the globe.
 He revived the Tchaikovsky 2nd and 3rd Piano Concertos, recorded by CBS with Eugene Ormandy and the Philadelphia Orchestra, and several of his students play these works.
-In 1964, he recorded Sergei Rachmaninoff's Rhapsody on a Theme of Paganini with Leonard Bernstein conducting the New York Philharmonic.
-He also made a classic recording of Sergei Prokofiev's Third Piano Concerto with George Szell and the Cleveland Orchestra in 1966; it was reissued on CD as part of Sony Classical's "Great Performances" series in 2006.
+In 1964, he recorded Rachmaninoff's Rhapsody on a Theme of Paganini with Leonard Bernstein conducting the New York Philharmonic.
+He also made a classic recording of Prokofiev's Third Piano Concerto with George Szell and the Cleveland Orchestra in 1966; it was reissued on CD as part of Sony Classical's "Great Performances" series in 2006.
 In the 1970s, Graffman appeared with the Guarneri Quartet and the Juilliard String Quartet in performances of chamber music.

-Probably Graffman's best known recorded performance was for the soundtrack of the 1979 Woody Allen movie Manhattan in which he played George Gershwin's Rhapsody In Blue, accompanied by the New York Philharmonic.
-Portions of the Philharmonic/Graffman version have been featured countless times in TV and movies over the last quarter century.
+Probably Graffman's best-known recorded performance was for the soundtrack of the 1979 Woody Allen movie Manhattan in which he played Gershwin's Rhapsody in Blue, accompanied by the New York Philharmonic.